13 Topical Minoxidil (Rogaine) Side Effects to Look Out For

 If you are still on the fence about accepting your baldness, our article on how to confidently accept baldness may help you decide.

-Does Rogaine regrow hair?
+Does Rogaine Regrow Hair?

 Based on observational research, 47.8% of participants found Rogaine effective for hair regrowth, and an additional 15.9% found it very effective.
 Thus, Rogaine can be an effective tool for regrowing hair.

-Is it safe to use Rogaine forever?
+Is it Safe to Use Rogaine Forever?

-Can I use Rogaine if I am pregnant or breastfeeding?
+Can I Use Rogaine if I am Pregnant or Breastfeeding?

-It is essential to consult your healthcare provider before using Rogaine if you are pregnant or breastfeeding, as the safety of the medication during pregnancy and lactation has not been well established.
+Consult your healthcare provider before using Rogaine if you are pregnant or breastfeeding.
+The safety of the medication during pregnancy and lactation has not been well established.

-How long does it take for Rogaine to show results?
+How Long Does it Take for Rogaine to Show Results?